JustinPats/EDM-Portfolio/README.md

 This is my repository for my Enterprise Data Management

 ## About Me
-I am Justin Patawaran, a 1st-year BSIS student at City College of Angeles, diving into the world of coding and constantly learning new programming languages.
-When I’m not coding, I find myself immersed in the world of cars, whether it's exploring automotive technology or just enjoying everything related to cars.
+I am Justin Patawaran, 1st-year BSIS student at City College of Angeles.
+I'm really into coding and always learning new programming languages to grow my skills.
+When I’m not coding, you’ll probably find me diving into anything car-related—whether it’s keeping up with the latest in automotive tech or just enjoying the world of cars in general.

 ## Education
 - College: City College of Angeles (BSIS)